Hats-Protocol/dao-factory/docs/permissions-analysis.md

 - Hat IDs (governance permissions)
 - HatsCondition (permission validation)

+**Main DAO Control:**
+- Main DAO has `ROOT_PERMISSION_ID` on each SubDAO
+- This grants the main DAO full control to install/uninstall plugins and manage all SubDAO permissions

 ### 2.2 Stage 1 (SPP) Permissions by Mode

 **Veto Mode** (e.g., approver-hat-minter):